essif-lab/framework/docs/tev2/terms/patterns/pattern-terminology.md

 Here is a visual representation of this pattern, using the following **[notations and conventions](/docs/tev2/notations-and-conventions#pattern-diagram-notations)**:

 <img
-  alt="Conceptual model of the 'terminology-support' pattern" src={useBaseUrl('images/patterns/pattern-terminology-support.png')}
+  alt="Conceptual model of the 'pattern-terminology' pattern" src={useBaseUrl('images/patterns/pattern-pattern-terminology.png')}
 />

 The figure shows three areas: